cnio-bu/clonucopya/README.md

 ## Workflow overview

-Clonucopya is a snakemake workflow that combines the clone inference of Pyclone-VI with the power of drug discovery from Pandrugs.
+Clonucopya is a snakemake workflow that combines the clone inference of Pyclone-VI with the power of drug priorization from Pandrugs.

 <img src="./.img/clonucopya-wf.png" width="900">